Wilderness in Foreste Casentinesi NP, Italy

 Wild ancient forests where the trees touch the sky

-Our partners from Foreste Casentinesi NP, Italy confirmed interest to become a member of the European Wilderness Preservation System.
-Today they proudly present their wilderness area:
+Our partners from Foreste Casentinesi NP, Italy confirmed interest to become a member of the European Wilderness Network.
+Today they proudly present their Wilderness area:

 In central Italy, on the Apennines’ mountains between Tuscany and Romagna, Florence and the Adriatic coast, there is an amazing spot of biodiversity protected by the Foreste Casentinesi National Park (from 1993), with a huge amount of rare fauna and flora species: centuries-old white spruce and beech forests which contain also hermitages and sanctuaries, an incredible net of water sources, streams and falls, and the signs of an historical abandoned rural culture and society, counting just few human inhabitants today.